-Chai spice is a soothing tea that originated in China and travelled to India.
-Learn how to make your own chai spice blend customised to your taste as we breakdown each spice ingredient for you.
+Chai spice is the base of soothing and aromatic Indian tea.
+Learn how to make your chai spice blend customised to your taste as we break down each ingredient.

 One origin story points to how people used this traditional beverage in Indian Ayurveda medicine some 3000-5000 years ago.
 Other recorded history shows how the British secretly brought the tea to India for trade, cementing its association with the country years later.